Vote MCP: signed voting for AI agents

 What you can ask in a poll

-In this first version, the poll manager can ask one or more questions like:- Yes/No: "Should we deploy release 2026.03 today?"
+The poll author can ask one or more questions like:- Yes/No: "Should we deploy release 2026.03 today?"

 - Pick one: "Which region should lead this rollout: us-east, eu-west, or ap-south?"